nirtiac/network_modularity/README.md

 and label propogation algorithms.
 Or, specifiy a single option

 positional arguments:
-  file_path             CSV edge list.
-One line per edge, include weights in
+  file_path             Ncol format.
+One line per edge, space or tab separated, include weights in
                         third column if using -d option

 optional arguments: